Ilford HP5+ Film Review

 Ilford, a Harman Technology brand was founded in Alfred Hugh Harman’s basement in 1879 — just 52 years after the first photograph was produced.
 It was then named Britannia Works; however, Alfred lost the rights to label his products with that name in a lawsuit.
 And so in February 1886, he rebranded his photosensitive materials in Ilford, after his hometown.

-Ilford was also known through its Selo brand that was selling its films between the 1920s and the 1940s.
+Ilford was also known through its Selo brand which was selling its films between the 1920s and the 1940s.

 Hypersensitive Panchromatic (HP) film was introduced in 1931 for dry plates and then again in 1935 in roll form.
 It was updated in 1939 and renamed HP2, 1941 — HP3, 1965 — HP4, 1976 — HP5.